DagsHub/audio-datasets/voice_gender_detection/README.md

 ## Acknowledgments

 First, I would like to thank Jim Schwoebel for publishing dataset on GitHub and explaining in depth how to use this dataset.
-Secondly, I would like to thank VoxCeleb for providing amazing open source dataset.
+Secondly, I would like to thank VoxCeleb for providing an amazing open source dataset.

 *The VoxCeleb is supported by the EPSRC programme grant [Seebibyte EP/M013774/1: Visual Search for the Era of Big Data.](http://www.robots.ox.ac.uk/~vgg/projects/seebibyte/)*